piscab/Advanced-Lane-Finding/README.md

 ---
 ### Camera Calibration

->#1. _Briefly state how you computed the camera matrix and distortion coefficients.
+>_Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image._

 The code for this step is contained in the cells in the **Paragraph 1** of the IPython notebook located in "./example.ipynb".